computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 Advanced basic could describe a modality of self-expression that arises out of an active engagement with normative behavior, a means of dislocating identity and positioning the self above any singular mode of social participation.
 In this sense, the emergence of the advanced basic might have more in common with the biblical treatise of being “in the world, yet not of it” than it does with any historical avant-garde.

 The following anthropology is an attempt to advance the basic tendency to assign substantial properties to **beings** in terms of predicates and attributes, i.e., to *define* people as *things*.
-Perhaps a radically negative approach is in order by creating categories of *distinction*, the practice of creating of new contexts across the domain of being.
+Perhaps a radically negative approach is in order by creating categories of *distinction*: the method of creating of new contexts across the domain of being.

 Or to qualify, as a sense-making activity, that **form-of-life** from the quantifiable domain of its **lifestyle.**

 ```chain purses